Seth Low: International Peace Conference

-On July 4, 1899, he was one of the American delegates to attend the International Peace Conference at The Hague.
+On July 4, 1899, Low was one of the American delegates to attend the International Peace Conference at The Hague.
 Others in the delegation were Andrew D. White, then the United States Ambassador to the German Empire; Stanford Newel of Minnesota, then the United States Minister to the Netherlands; Captain Alfred Mahan, of the United States Navy; Captain William Crozier, of the United States Army; and Frederick Holls of New York.

 At the conference, Low made the concluding speech, printed two months later in The New York Times, saying:

 On this day, so full for Americans of thoughts connected with their National Independence, we may not forget that Americans have yet other grounds for gratitude to the people of the Netherlands.
 We cannot forget that our flag received its first foreign salute from a Dutch officer, nor that the Province of Friesland gave to our independence its first formal recognition.
 By way of Leyden and Delft-Haven and Plymouth Rock, and again by way of New Amsterdam, the free public school reached American shores.

 The United States of America have taken their name from the United States of the Netherlands.
 We have learned from you only that 'in union there is strength'; that is an old lesson, but also, in large measure, how to make 'One out of many'.
 From you we have learned what we, at least, value, to separate Church and State; and from you, we gather inspiration at all times in our devotion to learning, to religious liberty, and to individual and National freedom.
 These are some of the things for which we believe the American people owe no little gratitude to the Dutch; and these are the things for which today, speaking in the name of the American people, we venture to express their heartfelt thanks.

 Mayor of New York City

 Low's first campaign for mayor of consolidated New York in 1897 was unsuccessful, partially because of a division among anti-Tammany Hall candidates and parties.
-However, four years later, he managed to attain office.

-During his 1901 campaign, he had the support of humorist Mark Twain.
+During Low's 1901 mayoral campaign, he had the support of humorist Mark Twain.
 He and Twain made a joint appearance that drew a crowd of more than 2,000.

-In 1902, Low resigned as president of the university to become the second mayor of the newly consolidated City of New York, and the 92nd overall.
-He stands out as the first mayor of Greater New York to be elected on a fusion ticket, with the support of both the Citizens Union and Republican parties.
-Some of his notable achievements include the introduction of a civil service system — based upon merit — for hiring municipal employees, reducing widespread graft within the police department, improving the system of education within the city, and lowering taxes.
-Despite these seemingly impressive achievements he only served for two years and was defeated in 1903 by Democrat George B. McClellan Jr.
+In 1902, Low resigned as president of Columbia University to become the second mayor of the newly consolidated City of New York, and the 93nd overall.
+He was the first mayor of Greater New York to be elected on a fusion ticket, with the support of both the Citizens Union and Republican parties.
+Some of his achievements include the introduction of a civil service system based on merit for hiring municipal employees, reducing widespread graft within the police department, improving the system of education within the city, and lowering taxes.
+Despite these achievements, he only served for two years, and was defeated in 1903 by Democrat George B. McClellan Jr.